 A contracted foot is smaller than average, narrow at the quarters and heels, with an excessive concave sole and a little frog.
 The treatment method of contracted feet depends on the cause, and it is essential to consult a farrier or veterinarian about the reason.

-A bar shoe which promotes frog pressure and heel expansion will help reverse the contraction.
+A bar shoe that promotes frog pressure and heel expansion will help reverse the contraction.
 Often it is helpful to set the horseshoe slightly wide at the heels or slipper the heels to allow heel expansion.
 The horseshoe should not be nailed beyond the quarters.
-Turning a horse out unshod so that the foot can take the weight, obtain frog pressure and function normally and grooving the heels to obtain expansion is helpful in some cases.
+Turning a horse out unshod so that the foot can take the weight, obtain frog pressure and function normally, and grooving the heels to obtain expansion is helpful in some cases.
 Trimming the heels, hard will allow heel expansion as the young hoof wall is softer.

 5. Corrective Horseshoe for Lameness

 Corrective shoeing may help horses with the following conditions:

 - Chronic Laminitis.

 - Contracted flexion tendons.

 To obtain help with these conditions you need a farrier with corrective shoeing expertise.
 Not all farrier have the skill or experience, and you should ask to be referred to an appropriate farrier.